 It also sends the message you have enough free time to reconnect with closed-lost business.
 Why are you honoring dead deals instead of pursuing new ones?
 Think of it this way: if your ex gets married, you're not going to reach out six months after the wedding and ask if they're interested in pursuing things with you again.
 Apply that tenacity to new business instead.

 What you can ask during the initial breakup conversation is, "Would it be alright for me to touch base in 12 weeks to see how the transition went?"
 Follow that up with, "If you tell me it went well, you won't hear from me again.
 If it didn't go well, I'd love another chance to win your business, when your contract is up."

 This sets expectations you're not lurking in the corner waiting for them to need you again.
 Instead, it's straightforward and reinforces you care about their best interest and success.

-If you lose a deal to another vendor, you’ve lost a full sales cycle.
+If you lose a deal to another vendor, you've lost a full sales cycle.
 The only thing worse than putting three months into a dead deal is putting three months and one day into a dead deal.
 A new outreach call is better than nursing a lost opportunity.
-So, when in doubt, turn to these three alternatives to “Thank you for your consideration,” and move on to bigger and better things.
+So, when in doubt, turn to these alternatives to "Thank you for your consideration," and move on to bigger and better things.

 Looking for other ways to enliven your correspondence?
 Check out these "Hope You Are Doing Well" Alternatives, Nine Alternatives to Using "Dear Sir or Madam," 15 Alternatives to "As Per Our Conversation," and 12 Less Stilted Ways to Say "Thank You for Your Understanding."